mitsuaki1987/fermisurfer/doc/en/fermisf_ops_en.rst

 #.
 The number of patches (planes that makes Fermi surfaces) in each
    bands.

 #.
+The maximum and the minimum of matrix elements on Fermi surface.
+   These correspond to the red and the blue; in this case, the matrix element is -22.283419 in the blue region, and that is 22.283419 in the red region. [(1) is Max./Min. in whole Brillouin zone.]

+#.
 The number of node lines in each band.

-#.
-The maximum and the minimum of matrix elements on Fermi surface.
-   These correspond to the red and the blue; in this case, the matrix element is -22.283419 in the blue region, and that is 22.283419 in the red region. [(2) is Max./Min. in whole Brillouin zone.]

 Then, Operations are printed, and Fermi surfaces are drawn (Fig. :num:`start`).